AkbasMesut/AkbasMesut/README.md

   I am eager to manual and automation test.
  Even though I have had some opportunities to gain experience with Selenium Web driver and Cucumber Framework to execute User Interface test, API tests and Database validations.
  I know there are a lot of work to be learnt.
-That' why I always try to enhance my kwoledge.
+That' why I always try to enhance my knowledge.

 <div align="center">